 Visit the Altes Museum to witness one of Germany’s most prominent Neoclassical structures.

-It was Berlin’s first museum and is the nucleus of Museum Island.
+Founded by Karl Friedrich Schinkel, it was Berlin’s first Museum and is the nucleus of Museum Island.

 Table of contents

 - How to reach Altes Museum